 Mrs. Cheryl Hernandez is a stay-at-home mother, happily married to her husband of thirty-three years.
 They have nine children (seven girls and two boys) and have been homeschooling for twenty-four years.
 Their six oldest are Seton graduates.
 Two of her daughters have attended the University of Dallas, two others attended Ave Maria University, and her son recently graduated with a civil engineering degree from Florida State University.

 She and her husband are active lay members of the Home of the Mother, a movement of the Church with missions that include devotion to the Eucharist, the Blessed Mother, and the conquest of the youth for Christ.
-Their eldest daugther has been a sister in this order for several years and lives in Ireland.
+Their eldest daughter has been a sister in this order for several years and lives in Ireland.
 Another daughter is currently a postulant living in Spain.

 2020 Speaking Circuit